 The Department of Science & Technology Studies (S&TS) at Cornell is concerned with understanding the larger ethical, social, and political dimensions of science-intensive issues.
 Science and technology are at the core of many of the most important concerns or topics of our day, from the control of military technology, to the ethics of assisted reproduction, to privacy on the Internet.
 The thread connecting these diverse issues is a shared understanding of science and technology as inherently social activities that are best studied from an interdisciplinary perspective.

 Young Alumni Spotlight: Isabel Villanueva '17

-Recent S&TS graduate, Isabel Villanueva, describes how taking STS 2851, Communication, Evironment, Science, and Health, solidified her decision to major in STS, with a focus on science communication.
-Click here to read the full profile of Isabel.
+Recent S&TS graduate, Isabel Villanueva, describes how taking STS 2851, Communication, Environment, Science, and Health, solidified her decision to major in STS, with a focus on science communication.
+Read Isabel's full profile.

 More S&TS student profiles:

 Click here for updates on alumni of our graduate program.